Wallace & Gromit: Shaun the Sheep (2007–present)

 In 2007, a spin-off series Shaun the Sheep was created for the character of Shaun, first introduced in 1995's A Close Shave.
 In the series, Shaun lives with his flock at Mossy Bottom Farm, a traditional small northern English farm.
 In each episode, their latest attempt to add excitement to their dull mundane life as livestock somehow snowballs into a fantastic sitcom-style escapade, most often with the help of their fascination with human doings and devices.
 This usually brings them into conflict—and often into partnership—with the farm sheepdog Bitzer, while they all are simultaneously trying to avoid discovery by the Farmer.
 Following the success of the series, two series of 1-minute shorts were created – Mossy Bottom Shorts and Championsheeps—followed by a television special The Farmer's Llamas (2015) and two feature films, Shaun the Sheep Movie (2015) and A Shaun the Sheep Movie: Farmageddon (2019).
+A third feature film, Shaun the Sheep: The Beast of Mossy Bottom, is scheduled for a theatrical release in 2026.